robvenn/mac-setup/README.md

 To do:
 ------

-* Adjusting for OS X 10.11.3 EL Capitan (Work In Progress)
-* Better integration with dotfiles (f.e. setting PATH)
+* Better integration with dotfiles (like setting PATH)
-* Update / upgrade when already installed

 Inspired by: